A beginner's guide: Get started in sailing

 If you want to give sailing and windsurfing a go, the best place to get started is your local sailing club or training centre.

-With more than 2,000 RYA affiliated clubs and recognised training centres in the UK alone, and even more overseas, there’s bound to be one near you.
+With more than 2,000 RYA affiliated clubs and recognised training centres in the UK, and even more overseas, there’s bound to be one near you

-Located around the coast and on inland waters, you only need to look at the home sailing venues of our Olympic medallists to see just how widely spread our clubs and centres are.
+Located around the coast and on inland waters, you only need to look at the home sailing venues of our Olympic sailors to see just how widely spread our clubs and centres are.

 Something for everyone

-Whether you want to potter about exploring your local stretch of water, join a sailing club full of like-minded people or get competitive on the racecourse, there really is something for everyone.
+Whether you want to potter about exploring your local stretch of water, join a sailing club, or get competitive on the racecourse, there’s something for everyone.

 Learning in a dinghy is a great way to start sailing.
-Single-handers (boats sailed by one person) are a popular choice and can be the quickest way to learn due to being lightweight and easy to rig and launch.
+Single-handers (boats sailed by one person) are a popular choice and can be the quickest way to learn.
+This is owed to their lightweight design, making them easy to rig and launch.

-If you don’t fancy being in a boat alone, double-handers or keelboats are larger boats designed to be sailed by two or more people, making it an enjoyable way to learn with others aboard.
+If you don’t fancy being in a boat alone, double-handers or keelboats may be for you.
+These are larger boats designed to be sailed by two or more people, offering an enjoyable way to learn with others aboard.

 Once you’ve mastered the basics, there are plenty of opportunities to continue to develop your skills and have fun on the water.
-Maybe getting involved in club racing, venturing further afield dinghy cruising, or feeling the thrill of flying across the water sail or wind foiling.
+Maybe getting involved in club racing, venturing further afield dinghy cruising, or feeling the thrill of flying across the water sail, wind or wing foiling.

 Training courses and qualifications

 The National and Youth Sailing and Windsurfing training schemes are perfect for anyone wanting to learn to sail or windsurf.
-The short courses can be run over a number of sessions, or two full days, and will see you progress quickly from beginner to expert in a controlled, safe and enjoyable environment.
+The short courses can be run over a number of sessions, or two full days.
+Courses will see you progress quickly from beginner to expert in a controlled, safe, and enjoyable environment.

 Options include training at your local club or centre or booking a course to coincide with your holiday - either in the UK or overseas.
 As well as benefiting from the expertise of an RYA instructor, all the equipment you’ll need is provided and some centres will also offer all-in-one options including accommodation and catering.